developertown/dt-wordpress-automation/README.md

     dt/dbdump

+### Preparing development for CI
+When you're ready to push your code for a CI deployment, and want to capture the state of your local development database, simply run this command before pushing:

+    dt/dbprepareci

+This command will dump the development database, fix up the hostnames for CI, and save it in the _environments directory for later import by the build server in the CI environment.

 ### Dumping a database, and transforming the hostnames
 A very common task is to move from the development environment to the ci environment, and need to adjust the hostnames in the database dump for embedded links in pages, etc.  Assuming you configured the `_environments` files correctly, you can do this:

     dt/dbmigrate development ci

-That command will dump the database, and translate all instances of the development hostname to the ci hostname.
+This command will dump the database, and translate all instances of the development hostname to the ci hostname.
 The db dump will be printed to the screen.
 (Note that this task is most often performed automatically at DT on the build server)

 ### Importing a database
 Tying everything together here -- you can import a database from stdin with the import script.
 Again, assuming you configured the `_environments` files correctly, you can perform an operation like this:

     dt/dbmigrate development ci | dt/dbimport ci

-That command will run the migrate script as above, and then import the result into the ci database instance.
+This command will run the migrate script as above, and then import the result into the ci database instance.
 (Note that this task is most often performed automatically at DT on the build server)